Return to Blog Home

 Shoulder season had almost ended and the sidewalks were empty.
 The locals were neither obsequious nor surly, as they can be in tourist towns - instead, everyone was just pleasant.

 After an hour, I was sold.
 Rockland was charming.
-Not coffee table book perfect, not smarmy, but nice.
+Not coffee table book pristine, not smarmy, but nice.
 Real.

 - The Rockland Breakwater and Lighthouse